simatic-ax/plcopen-snippets/README.md

 "type, plcopen," : ["FbStates enum"]
 ```

-These types can be used to complete a clean block & type plcopen construct.
-After insertion you easily can change the name and it's type-references in the block-templates by
+These types can be used to complete a clean block plcopen construct.
+After insertion you easily can change the name and it's type-references in the corresponding block-templates by marking (double-click) the default type-name followed by pressing "F2" on the keyboard.

 <details close>
 <summary>Show usage example:</summary>